-Blessed with abundant wildlife and a benign climate, South Africa has long been a leading safari destination.
+Blessed with abundant wildlife and a temperate climate, South Africa has long been a leading safari destination.
 Its most famous and flagship national reserve – the Kruger National Park – is Africa’s oldest conservation area.
 Among South Africa's reserves you'll find Big 5 safaris in malaria-free areas and conservancies for rare and endangered animals, ranging from rhinos and cheetahs to aardvarks and mountain zebras.
 These attractions combined with a first world infrastructure make South Africa the perfect choice for a first-time safari goer.

 If you’re travelling to Africa for a safari, chances are you’ll be stopping over in a city for a night or two.
 When it comes to beautiful Cape Town and its gorgeous Winelands, we wouldn’t blame you for wanting to stay for at least a week!